 Deuteragonist: Havers, in a rare example of an Inspector's partner being this.
 Unlike most non-protagonist Detective Sergeants in British mystery fiction, Havers' storyline gets almost as much focus as the eponymous protagonist's right from the get-go.
 In addition, though she frequently acts as The Watson to her partner, it isn't uncommon for him to act as The Watson to her (for instance, the majority of "Natural Causes", or the caravan site in "One Guilty Deed").
 This very trope has been cited as one of the things that sets this series apart from other Detective Dramas of its kind, and as one of the best aspects of the show.

-Epiphany Therapy: Lynley goes through this in "Natural Causes," realizing he wants to make it work with Helen.
-He does it while "undercover" at a center that's an X Meets Y between a rehab clinic and a Church of Happyology.
+Epiphany Therapy: Lynley goes through this in "Natural Causes", realizing he wants to make it work with Helen.
+He does it while "undercover" at a center that's a cross between a rehab clinic and a Church of Happyology.
 It turns out the head of the center is behind a real estate land-grab, not the murders.

 Fair Cop: Lynley certainly has the "ruggedly handsome" thing going on, and Barbara Havers is adorableness incarnate.

-Fake Brit: The very Scottish Sharon Small plays the very working-class English Barbara Havers.
-Her accent is quite convincing.
+Fake Brit: The very Scottish Sharon Small as the very working-class English Barbara Havers.

 Fan Service Pack/Progressively Prettier: During the pilot and the first four series, Barbara has short hair and goes around in baggy sweaters and coats.
 In series five and six, her hair has lengthened dramatically and she's wearing clothes that are much more form-fitting.
 The end result is this◊.

-Fire-Forged Friends: Barbara and Lynley Do Not Like each other when they're originally assigned together.
+Fire-Forged Friends: Barbara and Lynley Do Not Like Each Other when they're originally assigned together.
 Their superior officers were counting on this, hoping they would do something outrageous enough to get themselves fired when forced to work together.
-By the end of the pilot episode, their plan has backfiredquitespectacularly... and Barbara and Lynley only get closer from there.
+By the end of "A Great Deliverance", their plan has backfiredquitespectacularly... and Barbara and Lynley only get closer from there.

 Flashback Echo / Trigger: In "In Divine Proportion" when Barbara is held hostage at gunpoint.
 Her flashback is to the previous series' finale, in which she was shot in the abdomen; she shows obvious signs of PTSD throughout the episode and goes a little nuts at the end.
 It takes — who else? — Lynley literally pulling her off the guy and administering a Cooldown Hug to bring her back to normal.
 (No actual flashback occurs; because the triggering event happens in the previous episode, however, the audience is quite clearly supposed to draw the parallel.)

 Forbidden Friendship: Part of the reason Barbara is so hostile to Lynley in early episodes is because she is absolutely convinced this trope is in play.
 It is made fairly clear, however, that she is a great deal more concerned by the class differences between them than he is.
-She gets better over the course of the show.
+She gets better eventually.